Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Then there ones that follows(majority) the crowd doing what seems to be what's cool.
 This type is easily embarrassed and just wants others to fit in

 		}
 		if(they win) Xenos: even though we lost today I wont give up on helping the Cyvolters mission of creating a world with equal opportunity for all.
-We have technolgy but sometime socity needs that final push
+We have technology but sometime society needs that final push

 		Xenos: From this moment forward I will the lead the Cyvolters.
 Change can happen, has happened and, will happen.

-- In the second season years later the cyvolters is now considered the Citizens league begin to do a type of initiation or point system in which Cybervators(not citizens) must attack "bad" cybervators inorder to become a Cyvolter -- it is a rule created by Citizens.
+- In the second season years later the Cyvolters is now considered the Citizens league begin to do a type of initiation or point system in which Cybervators(not citizens) must attack "bad" cybervators in order to become a Cyvolter -- it is a rule created by Citizens.
 	- The cyvolters increase in sizes has become a detriment to their initial values
 	- Since anyone can be a Cyvolter they are doing whatever they want and claim to be apart of the Cyvolters, because of this the Cyvolters realize they need a leader to lay a framework and places that duty upon Xenos.
 	- Airiona is upset by the way the other cyvolter are acting she realizes that citizens can be just as bad as cybervator
 	- This changes Airiona strengthens belief that the majority of of Cybervators are stupid instead all humans are.
 Xenos tells her that it actually mob mentality and selfish preservation that cause people to act this way. people don't want to be alone so they follow what they may think is the masses no matter how wrong it maybe to protect their self

-- Makkusu's alturism becomes contagious and eventually becomes the basis for the Cyvolters identity at this point Makkusu either accepts or realize that he is a Cyvolter or she is shown helping another cyvolter
+- Makkusu's altruism becomes contagious and eventually becomes the basis for the Cyvolters identity at this point Makkusu either accepts or realize that he is a Cyvolter or she is shown helping another cyvolter

 	- Max or someone that max helps someone or max saying its is solely for the purpose making him a stronger opponent strong enough to be a challenge for him in the future

-	- Someone joins forces with Makusu because they want the chance to fight someone even stronger than that protagonist in hopes of climbing up in ranking
+	- Someone joins forces with Makkusu because they want the chance to fight someone even stronger than that protagonist in hopes of climbing up in ranking

 	- Makkusu is about to mine cyber.beast or fight another cybervator alone He spots a girl that waves at him but he doesn't know who she is so he he casually ignores her